Yoga is a practice that is often associated with physical and mental health benefits.

-Take advantage of that day, or even any day thereafter, to begin practicing yoga in your own life.
+Take advantage of that day, or even any day after that, to begin practicing yoga in your own life.

-Yoga is one of the best ways to deal with that added stress, as well as the ongoing anxiety caused by financial worries.
+Yoga is one of the best ways to deal with that added stress and the ongoing anxiety caused by financial worries.

 In a world where financial stress is becoming increasingly common, practicing yoga can be a powerful tool to improve your financial health.